neo4jrb/neo4apis/README.md

 neo4apis_awesome = Neo4Apis::AwesomeSite.new(neo4j_session, awesome_client: awesome_client)

+neo4apis_awesome.batch do
-neo4apis_awesome.import_widget_search('cool') # Does a search for 'cool' via the Awesome gem and imports to the neo4j database
+  neo4apis_awesome.import_widget_search('cool') # Does a search for 'cool' via the Awesome gem and imports to the neo4j database end

 ```